marlonaesparza/tdr-aws/README.md

 # tdr-aws

+Learning to interact with AWS, and writing scripts to seed local databases.

 1. This is a tech dry run for AWS.
-This is where I'll learn how to interact with the differences services.
+This is where I'll learn how to interact with the different services.

 2. I will not be accepting any contributions to this repository, but please feel free to study the code, or ask me any questions.